kerl/kerl/README.md

 All is done so that, once a specific release has been built, creating a new installation is as fast as possible.

+**Note**: `kerl` also tries to report on required dependencies but 1. it's not guaranteed this list is complete, 2. it's not guaranteed that all the elements in the list are required (it's on a best-effort basis).

 ## OTP Support Policy

 As of 2021 September 17, we are supporting the current OTP release version